Girls on the Trail

 The program is free and registration is required.
 Participants are asked to attend all four days.

-During a mountain biking clinic and group ride, led by Beyond the Boundaries instructors and volunteer Whitefish Trail Patrollers, the girls will learn mountain biking fundamentals through skill-building exercises and practice those skills riding the trail.
+During a mountain biking clinic and group ride, led by Beyond the Boundaries and Flathead Cutties Youth Cycling instructors, the girls will learn mountain biking fundamentals through skill-building exercises and practice those skills riding the trail.
 Participants must know how to ride a bike, but all mountain biking experience levels are welcome.
 Free bike rentals are available if needed.

-Hitting the trail for a hike, the girls will explore the cedar groves and wildflowers of Haskill Basin, while getting to know each other and talking about community, resiliency, and the strength that time spent outdoors cultivates with Dr. Sara Boilen.
+Hitting the trail for a hike, the girls will explore the cedar groves and wildflowers of Haskill Basin, while getting to know each other and talking about community, resiliency, and the strength that time spent outdoors cultivates.

 Led by adventure writer Clare Menzel, the girls will enjoy a writing workshop beside Haskill Lake, inspired by views of Big Mountain and the Whitefish Range.